troglobit/finit/doc/config.md

 Script or program to bring up networking, with optional arguments.

 Deprecated.
-We recommend using task/run or `/etc/network/interfaces` if you have a system with ifupdown.
+We recommend using dedicated task/run stanzas per runlevel, or `/etc/network/interfaces` if you have a system with `ifupdown`, like Debian, Ubuntu, Linux Mint, or an embedded BusyBox system.

+> **Note:** only read and executed in runlevel S (bootstrap).

 ### Resource Limits